M7-TROJAN/Back-End/Learning/C#/26_Extension_Methods/ExtensionMethods.md

 4. **Accessible via namespace**: To use extension methods, you need to include the namespace where the static class containing the extension methods is defined.

-a simple example of an extension method:
+## Simple examples of an extension method:
 ```csharp
 using System;